 It is important, therefore, to check the coherence between private indicators and official data.
 This paper updates and expands the previous analyses conducted by Chamberlin (2008) and Chamberlin et al (2011), by improving the methodology and expanding the analysis to include the construction sector.

-The paper first considers the main differences between official estimates and Markit/CIPS data, informing the methodology used to compare the two series, which is detailed in section 3.
+The article first considers the main differences between official estimates and Markit/CIPS data, informing the methodology used to compare the two series, which is detailed in section 3.
 The ONS and Markit/CIPS data are then compared on the performance of the manufacturing, services and construction sectors.

 Analysis of the whole economy is conducted in two sections: one using a composite PMI created by weighting together the individual headline output indices, and one using the manufacturing PMI, which Markit/CIPS use as a leading indicator for the whole economy.
 The conclusion draws together the analysis and outlines areas for further work.